 - life insurance policies

-- Take the originals of any paperwork that belongs to you (for example, your tax returns) and leave a copy or be prepared to provide a copy of it later on.
+- Take the originals of any paperwork that belongs to you (for example, your tax returns) and leave behind a copy or be prepared to provide a copy later on.

-- Take the originals of any paperwork that relates to anything you share with your spouse (for example, bank statements for any joint bank accounts you have with your spouse) and leave a copy or be prepared to provide a copy of it later on.
+- Take the originals of any paperwork that relates to anything you share with your spouse (for example, bank statements for any joint bank accounts you have with your spouse) and leave behind a copy or be prepared to provide a copy later on.

-- Take the copies of any paperwork that belongs to your spouse (for example, their tax returns) and leave the originals.
+- Take the copies of any paperwork that belongs to your spouse (for example, their tax returns) and leave the originals for your spouse.

 - make a list of the property,

-- take it with you (if you leave) or give it to someone you trust to look after, and
+- take the property with you (if you leave) or give it to someone you trust to look after, and

 - be prepared to share your list with your spouse.